ddrm86/udacity-selfdriving-p3/README.md

 The first block consists on 8 convolutional 7x7 filters, followed by a 2x2 max-pooling layer, an activation layer that uses exponential linear units (ELUs) and a batch normalization layer.
 The choice of ELUs over reLUs is due to the former giving a smoother output.
 Batch normalization is used in most blocks to keep the values whitened during the whole pipeline.

-The second and last block of convolutions is similar to the first one, except this one has 5x5 filters, and dropout of 0.5 is added at the end, to prevent overfitting.
+The second and last block of convolutions is similar to the first one, except this one has 5x5 filters, and dropout of 0.5 is added at the end to prevent overfitting.
 The output is flattened after this second block.

 After the convolutions, there are three blocks of fully connected layers of 512, 256 and 128.
 Each layer is followed by batch normalization and a ELU activation layer.